School of Cinema & Media Arts

 - State of the art dedicated computer lab designed to support editing, audio post production, game design, visual effects, VR (HTC and Oculus platforms), film budgeting and scheduling, and much more.

-- Screening Room - 38-seat exhibition space with Christie projector and 7.1 surround sound.
+- Screening Room - Theatre-style exhibition space with Christie projector and 7.1 surround sound.

 - Convergent journalism newsroom.